3lpsy/FactionDocs/docs/development/api/README.md

 # Faction API
 Faction provides two ways to access its API, REST and SocketIO.
 REST leverages traditional HTTP verbs to perform actions against objects.
-SocketIO is a transport provided over Websockets to allow for real-time API access.
+SocketIO is a transport provided over Web Sockets to allow for real-time API access.
 It uses message types and JSON messages to perform actions.

 ## Authentication
 No matter the API you're using you'll need an API key to authenticate.
 API keys consist of a key ID and a secret and they can be used in the following ways: